Skip to contents

 Conclusion

-collapse provides no deep integration with the sf ecosystem, but sufficient features and flexibility to painlessly manipulate sf data frames with much greater performance.
+collapse provides no deep integration with the sf ecosystem and cannot perform spatial operations, but offers sufficient features and flexibility to painlessly manipulate sf data frames at much greater speeds than dplyr.